Abhinav-pandey1729/Fake-tweet-detection/README.md

-# GDG-multimodal-sentiment-analysis
+# Fake Tweet detection

-My personal repo for the winter project of GDG multimodal sentiment analysis
+This was done as an assignment for the multimodal sentiment analysis project by GDG IIT Kanpur.